Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 Web IDL `DOMString` return values.
-It has a conversion operator to `nsString&` so that it can be passed to methods that take that type or `nsAString&`, but callees that care about performance, have an `nsStringBuffer` available, and promise to hold on to the `nsStringBuffer` at least until the binding code comes off the stack can also take a `DOMString` directly for their string return value and call its `SetStringBuffer` method with the `nsStringBuffer` and its length.
-This allows the binding code to avoid extra reference-counting of the string buffer in many cases, and allows it to take a faster codepath even if it does end up having to addref the `nsStringBuffer`.
+It has a conversion operator to `nsString&` so that it can be passed to methods that take that type or `nsAString&`, but callees that care about performance, have an `StringBuffer` available, and promise to hold on to the `StringBuffer` at least until the binding code comes off the stack can also take a `DOMString` directly for their string return value and call its `SetStringBuffer` method with the `StringBuffer` and its length.
+This allows the binding code to avoid extra reference-counting of the string buffer in many cases, and allows it to take a faster codepath even if it does end up having to addref the `StringBuffer`.

 ### `GlobalObject`